 - Make 50% or more of your revenue from selling data about Californian consumers

-The law gives Californians five rights relating to their personal information.
+The law gave Californians five rights relating to their personal information.

 - To know what data you collect